Advocacy Resources

 MLA's hope is that this statement raises awareness about, and ultimately increases, librarian co-authorship on evidence synthesis publications.
 Librarians and information professionals are welcome to use the Statement to advocate for recognition when their authorship is being questioned.

-The Canadian Health Libraries Association / Association des bibliothèques de la santé du Canada (CHLA/ABSC) has co-signed the statement, and MLA calls on other organizations and publications to indicate their endorsed support by completing this form and submitting a request.
+The Canadian Health Libraries Association / Association des bibliothèques de la santé du Canada (CHLA/ABSC) has co-signed the statement, and MLA calls on other organizations and publications to indicate their endorsed support by completing the form below.

 Download MLA's Authorship Statement (PDF)

-Complete the form to provide endorsed support of the statement.
+Complete the form below to provide endorsed support of the statement.